 Murdoch Horizons Year 12 Summer School

-If you're starting your year 12 studies in 2020, our bespoke, three-week Horizons Summer School will help you maximise your year 12 results and kick-start your university degree.
+If you're starting your year 12 studies in 2021, our bespoke, three-week Horizons Summer School will help you maximise your year 12 results and kick-start your university degree.
+If you’re a year 12 student in 2020, you can also participate in Horizons 2021 as a pathway to commencing an undergraduate degree in Semester 1 of 2021.

 The Murdoch Horizons Summer School prepares students who are transitioning from year 11 to year 12 for their year 12 studies.
+It also provides an entry pathway to degree studies for students who have completed year 12 the year prior.
 Over three weeks, you’ll participate in lectures, workshops and labs to experience university life and study.

 - Prepare for year 12: Each unit will explore new perspectives, learning strategies and knowledge for your year 12 studies.